remmertjack/Clustering-Ball-Players-1/README.md

 analyzing which players group together under a hierarchy.
 However, I think whenever we classify anything, one observation will probably be a mixture of the groups.
-For example, although Trout is in his own world according to Statcast, I suspect there exists players whom hit for power, get on base, put the ball in play, etc. Each player has some of those qualities.
+For example, although Trout is in his own world according to Statcast, I suspect there exists players who hit for power, get on base, put the ball in play, etc. Each player has some of those qualities.
 Hence Gaussian Mixture Models (GMM).
 GMM are probabilistic models that are able to represent sub-groups within a